 And 23 of the top 100 US banks have just put cash into Canapi Ventures, a VC which has closed its inaugural fund at $545m.
 Its focus is to invest in the early and growth-stage companies which are transforming outdated business models.

 Finally, because sometimes it’s not all about the gazillions, Dutch challenger bank Bunq has planted over 40,000 trees in the last two months, the equivalent of 13,000 flights from Paris to New York.
 Good work Bunq.

 — If you want to go fast, go alone.
 If you want to go far, go together

-There’s been a huge amount of focus on the failing of corporate innovation labs recently.
-Personally labs are something I’ve never given much time to, hence building a platform explicitly focussed on helping companies identify external innovation opportunities.
+There’s been a huge amount of focus on the failure of corporate innovation labs recently.
+Personally, labs are something I’ve never given much time to, hence building a platform explicitly focussed on helping companies identify external innovation success opportunities.

 Recognising the ability to expedite strategy through partnership, Berkshire Hathaway has partnered with AI solution developer CLARA Analytics to help improve its compensation claims operations, and with Bold Penguin to enable agents and brokers to triage, quote, and bind commercial insurance coverage.